Richard B. Connolly

-Richard "Slippery Dick" Connolly (1810 Dunmanway, County Cork, Ireland – May 30, 1880 Marseille, France) was an American politician from New York.
+Richard Barrett Connolly (1810 – May 30, 1880), also known as "Slippery Dick", was an Irish-American politician from New York.
+He was a member of the New York State Senate and later the New York City Comptroller, and was a key figure in the infamous Tweed Ring.
+He died as a fugitive from justice in France.

-Life
+Early life

+Connolly was born in 1810 in Dunmanway, County Cork, Ireland.
 He came to New York City in 1826 and worked first for auctioneers John Haggerty & Sons, and later for merchant Simeon Draper, Haggerty's son-in-law.

 In 1837, Connolly married Maria S. Townsend (1816–1879), and the two had four children.

 In 1845, Collector of the Port Cornelius Van Wyck Lawrence appointed Connolly as a clerk in the customs house.
-In 1849, he became the Bank of North America discount clerk.
+In 1849, he became a discount clerk at the Bank of North America.

+Political career

-As a Tammany Hall Democrat, he was Clerk of New York County from 1853 to 1858; and a member of the New York State Senate (7th D.) from 1860 to 1863, sitting in the 83rd, 84th, 85th and 86th New York State Legislatures.
+As a Tammany Hall Democrat, Connolly served as Clerk of New York County from 1853 to 1858.

+He was a member of the New York State Senate (7th District) from 1860 to 1863, sitting in the 83rd, 84th, 85th, and 86th New York State Legislatures.
 Afterward, he became a discount clerk at the Central National Bank.

+Tweed Ring and City Comptroller

-He was elected New York City Comptroller in 1867, and became a member of the infamous "Tweed Ring."
-Some newspaper writers referred to him at that time as "Slippery Dick".
+Connolly was elected New York City Comptroller in 1867 and became a member of the infamous "Tweed Ring."
+Some newspaper writers referred to him at that time as "Slippery Dick."

 He was re-appointed by Mayor A. Oakey Hall as City Comptroller under the "Tweed Charter" and remained in office until his resignation on November 18, 1871.
 A week later, Connolly was arrested and later indicted on 15 counts of misdemeanors.

-On New Year's Day, 1872, he was released on bail by Judge George G. Barnard, and went abroad, never to return to the United States.
+On New Year's Day, 1872, he was released on bail by Judge George G. Barnard and went abroad, never to return to the United States.

-He died from Bright's disease in Marseille, France, while being a fugitive from justice.